icebreakerone/ib1-technical-docs/docs/metadata.md

 A Scheme-conforming Dataset or Data Service meets a common standard across a Scheme to provide the same format and meaning of data across all Data Providers.
 This standard includes the format of the data or API and access controls.

-The Scheme Registry publishes machine readable Scheme Catalog Requirements Documents, which
+These requirements are published by the Scheme Registry as machine readable Scheme Catalog Requirements Documents, and metadata files link to them to show their conformance.

 ## Metadata File Structure